sftcd/openssl/esnistuff/README.md

 Most recent first...

 - Started to do some work on [apache2](apache2.md).
-So far, no acpache code changes were made but I have a build and test setup now, and can see that the locally built but unmodifed httpd that links my OpenSSL .so is returning GREASEd ESNI when sent ESNI, which is good.
+A basic ESNI test works in a localhost setup.
+Probably a lot still to do, including at least some tidying up.
+TODO: that needed a fake call to the ESNI callback, previously used for printing stuff in ``s_server``, so I should make that callback a bit more generic.

 - TODO: revisit overriding the ``ESNIKeys.public_name`` value.
 When I specify "-c NONE" with testclient.sh script at the moment, we still get the public